-The footfall count was completed at three locations throughout the town centre to gain information on the vitality at different times of the day.
+The footfall count was completed at four locations throughout the town centre to gain information on the vitality at different times of the day.
 Four time slots were selected to gain information of the vibrancy in the morning, afternoon and evening.
 The counts were completed for 15-minute periods on a weekday and weekend to try and gain an insight into the number of people moving around the town centre.
-These footfall counts were a team effort and carried out by Aberdeenshire Council Officers, BID members, Community Council members, and members of the community.
+These footfall counts were a team effort and carried out by Aberdeenshire Council Officers and members of the community.
+In response to feedback received following the Town Centre Health Checks in 2021, traffic counts were also added to the methodology for all towns.
+Where possible, traffic counts were carried out at the same location as the pedestrian counts and for the same length of time following completion of the footfall counts.
+Where traffic counts could not be carried at the same location at the footfall counts, these were done at the closest viable point in order to gain information on the number of vehicles using the town centre.